BoyBaykiller/IDKEngine/Readme.md

 ```
 `indices` is already sorted, so the `Sort` procedure which I mentioned in the [initial implementation](#20-implementation) that happens during recursion can be removed.

 After SweepSAH has found the best split, we need to do some work to correctly partition the arrays.
-This lies at the heart of the algorithm.
+This lies at the heart of the algorithm!
 Let's look at an example.
 Here, I've listed the parent "primitives" sorted by the x-, y- and z-axis respectively.
 SweepSAH has found the best split to be on the x-axis at `splitIndex=2`.
 ```
 x: [A, C, E, J];  y: [J, C, E, A];  z: [C, E, A, J]
          ^
         / \
   [A, C] + [E, J]
 ```
 That makes the set of left primitives {A, C} and right {E, J}.
-The goal is for all three arrays to contain the same primitives left and right to the `splitIndex` and to be sorted within each set.
+The goal is to move all left primitives before the `splitIndex` (and right after) and at the same time keep them sorted.
 The x-array on which we split, is naturally partitioned that way.
-However, for the y- and z-array, the left primitives, {A, C}, still need to be moved before the right ones.
-And that while preserving relative order.
+However, for the y- and z-array, the left primitives {A, C} still need to be moved before the right ones.
+And that while preserving relative order so that they stay sorted.
 This is achieved using a stable partition.
 Below are the new y- and z- subsets:
 ```
 y => [C, A] + [J, E]
 z => [C, A] + [E, J]
 ```
 Since the initial parent primitives were sorted and the partitioning is stable (i.e. it preserves the relative order) the new child sets are also sorted.
 For example, in the initial y-array `J` was ordered before `E` and as you can see this is still the case.
+At the same time we now have same the primitives on each side on each axis.

 In code, we need to mark all primitives as being on the left/right side.
 For that we add a bool array:
 ```diff